 There are no further charges for this service.
 Charges will appear on the rates account and the billing will start when the collection service commences.
 Property owners/managing agents must commit to the service for a minimum of 12 months from service commencement - after this time, the service can be cancelled at any time.

-The service is offered on a fortnightly basis using 240-litre or 360-litre mobile green bins.
+The service is offered on a fortnightly basis using 240-litre mobile green bins.
 Service days are the same day as the residents normal general waste collection service, and on the alternate week to the recycling service.
 The green waste bin must be correctly placed at kerbside in the same manner as the general waste and recycling bins.

 Note: materials must be placed loose in the bin and NOT in plastic bags or boxes.